DECO SCREENINGS

 BY SUSHEEL KURIEN

-Art Deco Alive! in association with The Revolver Film Club presents a screening of Susheel Kurien’s Finding Carlton.
-The lm explores the African American jazz diaspora in South Asia, and brings to life a remarkable example of early cultural globalisation.
-Built around a portrait of surviving Indian jazzman, the maverick guitarist Carlton Kitto, the lm is a journey into India’s little-known Jazz age that lasted from the 1920s to the 1970s.
-The screening will be followed by a discussion led by Naresh Fernandes.
-Naresh will be joined by Ratan J Batliboi and Nakul Mehta.
+Art Deco Alive! in association with The Revolver Film Club presented a screening of Susheel Kurien’s Finding Carlton.
+The film explored the African American jazz diaspora in South Asia, and brought to life a remarkable example of early cultural globalisation.
+Built around a portrait of surviving Indian jazzman, the maverick guitarist Carlton Kitto, the film was a journey into India’s little-known Jazz age that lasted from the 1920s to the 1970s.
+The screening was followed by a discussion led by Naresh Fernandes.
+Naresh was joined by Ratan J Batliboi and Nakul Mehta.

 Venue: Dr Bhau Daji Lad Museum, Education Centre